dotnet/csharpstandard/standard/variables.md

 - Within a function member or anonymous function, an output parameter is considered initially unassigned.
 - Every output parameter of a function member, anonymous function, or local function shall be definitely assigned ([§9.4](variables.md#94-definite-assignment)) before the function member, anonymous function, or local function returns normally.

-### §input-parameters-new-clause Input parameters
+### 9.2.8 Input parameters

 A parameter declared with an `in` modifier is an ***input parameter***.

-An input parameter is a reference variable (§ref-span-safety) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the *variable_reference* given as the argument in that invocation.
+An input parameter is a reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the *variable_reference* given as the argument in that invocation.
 An input parameter ceases to exist when execution of the function body completes.
-Unlike value parameters an input parameter may not be captured (§ref-span-safety-limitations).
+Unlike value parameters an input parameter may not be captured ([§9.7.2.8](variables.md#9728-limitations-on-reference-variables)).

 The following definite assignment rules apply to input parameters.

 - A variable shall be definitely assigned ([§9.4](variables.md#94-definite-assignment)) before it can be passed as an input parameter in a function member or delegate invocation.
 - Within a function member, anonymous function, or local function an input parameter is considered initially assigned.

-### 9.2.8 Local variables
+### 9.2.9 Local variables

 A ***local variable*** is declared by a *local_variable_declaration*, *declaration_expression*, *foreach_statement*, or *specific_catch_clause* of a *try_statement*.
 A local variable can also be declared by certain kinds of *pattern*s ([§11](patterns.md#11-patterns-and-pattern-matching)).
 For a *foreach_statement*, the local variable is an iteration variable ([§13.9.5](statements.md#1395-the-foreach-statement)).
 For a *specific_catch_clause*, the local variable is an exception variable ([§13.11](statements.md#1311-the-try-statement)).
 A local variable declared by a *foreach_statement* or *specific_catch_clause* is considered initially assigned.